rcmohanraj/TDD-Demo/README.md

 }
 ```

-In this PhoneNumberValidatorTest implemented Assertions from Assertj api's.
+In this PhoneNumberValidatorTest we implemented Assertions from Assertj api's.
 ```
 assertThat(isValid).isEqualTo(expected); //AssertJ
 ```